Please contact the fellowship director:

 The UCSD EMS Fellowship is designed to provide emergency medicine physicians licensed in the US the opportunity to be educated and trained in the administrative, medical oversight and field aspects of EMS systems.
-Individuals successfully completing one-year ACGME accredited fellowship should obtain sufficient didactic and practical knowledge to work excel as a medical director of an EMS agency, an EMS researcher, or an Emergency Department-based EMS specialist.
+Individuals successfully completing our one-year ACGME accredited fellowship will obtain sufficient didactic and practical knowledge to work and excel as a medical director of an EMS agency, an EMS researcher, or an Emergency Department-based EMS specialist.
 Our program became accredited effective July 1, 2013.

 The UCSD EMS Fellowship is a 12-month fellowship that includes all required components of an accredited EMS program, including field care delivery, administrative oversight, administrative and academic projects, offline and online medical direction, and disaster medicine.
-We partner with agencies including the City of San Diego Fire-Rescue Department, County of San Diego EMS, Mercy Air, and Rural/Metro to ensure a sufficiently broad experience coupled with strong expertise.
+We partner with agencies including the City of San Diego Fire-Rescue Department, County of San Diego EMS, Mercy Air, and AMR to ensure a sufficiently broad experience coupled with strong expertise.

-The UCSD Division of EMS is active in several ongoing research and community projects, including two of California's proposed Community Paramedicine Pilot Programs, continuous involvement in quality improvement and quality assurance activities for the region, policy development, geographic information systems, custodial medicine issues such as restraints and TASER use, leading-edge informatics and health information exchange, and comprehensive care management for particularly vulnerable EMS users.
+The UCSD Division of EMS is active in several ongoing research and community projects, including two of California's Community Paramedicine Pilot Programs, continuous involvement in quality improvement and quality assurance activities for the region, policy development, geographic information systems, custodial medicine issues such as restraints and TASER use, leading-edge informatics and health information exchange, and comprehensive care management for particularly vulnerable EMS users.
 Division faculty serve as medical directors for:

 - City of San Diego Fire-Rescue Department

 - City of Carlsbad Fire Department

 - Mercy Air